-Attached are some of the letters from the girls sent to me last xmas.
-Angela has a diploma in catering from Father Bodewig Vocational School, Prossy Nangobi will graduate soon with a diploma in business Administration, Zaina will graduate as a child development worker and dreams of starting a kidz day care center, then Creenza will graduate with a certificate in civil engineering to mention a few.
+Attached are some of the letters from the girls sent to me last Christmas.
+Angela has a diploma in catering from Father Bodewig Vocational School, Prossy Nangobi will graduate soon with a diploma in business Administration, Zaina will graduate as a child development worker and dreams of starting a kids day care center, then Creenza will graduate with a certificate in civil engineering.

 I would like to take this opportunity to thank you all for giving these girls/children the opportunity to get an education and life skills.
 This will help them survive in this competitive world plus equip them to be able to achieve their dreams.